pnp/List-Formatting/view-samples/vertical-mega-menu/README.md

 ## Summary

-This sample demonstrates the use of the `split` operator to display a vertical mega menu.
+This sample demonstrates the use of multi lines of text column value and the `split` operator to display a vertical mega menu.

 ![screenshot of the sample](./assets/screenshot.png)